alexdln/contection/modules/viewport/README.md

 The `enabled` option accepts:

-- A `boolean` value - enables or disables the subscription
+- `"always"` (default) - Subscription is always active
+- `"never"` - Subscription is never active
+- `"after-hydration"` - Subscription is active only after the component has mounted (useful for SSR/hydration scenarios)
-- A function `(store: ViewportStore) => boolean` - dynamically determines if the subscription should be active based on the current store state
+- A function `(store: Store) => boolean` - Dynamically determines if the subscription should be active based on the current store state

 ```tsx
 // Track width changes only when viewport is larger than 1024px